-• Net loans receivable decreased by \$8,715,935 or 44%, due to a change in allowance methodology to fully reserve the deferred or non-amortizing loans and to increase the allowance on amortizing loans based on actual historical collection experience, resulting in an increase in the allowance of \$6,780,537.
+• Net loans receivable decreased by \$385,620 or 3%.
+The loan allowance decreased by \$1,341,589.
+The allowance on amortizing loans is based on a 5 years actual historical collection experience, and deferred loans are fully reserved.
 Also, there were no new loans issued from the Fund during the year.